 The 7 Types of Drugs

-One of the most devastating truths about drug abuse is that it doesn’t just affect the user; it also affects their friends and their families.
-Relationships strain and trust can break over the course of the substance abuse.
+One of the most devastating truths about drug abuse is that it doesn’t just affect the person using it; it also affects their friends and families.
+Relationships can suffer, and trust may be broken throughout their substance abuse.

 It’s difficult to pinpoint when recreational drug use triggers an outright addiction, but the physical and psychological risks of drug use are many.
-It’s important to understand the underlying causes addiction — from prescription drug abuse to an attempt to self-medicate mental illness.
+It’s important to understand the underlying causes of addiction — from prescription drug abuse to an attempt to self-medicate mental illness.

 Article at a Glance:

 There are many types of commonly abused drugs that can produce a variety of effects, each having risks associated with consuming them.
 These effects range from providing the person with energy to relaxing them and producing feelings of euphoria or happiness.
 There may be overlapping effects within the seven types of drugs.
 This overview discusses which specific drug classes create certain effects.
 The different types of drugs include: